 Mt.
 Tibidabo, it cathedral, and theme park

-Day 4: Train from Barcelona to Madrid
+Day 4: Train to Madrid, Explore

 Day 5: Family Tour of Madrid's Royal Legacy

-Day 6: Departure from Madrid
+Day 6: Depart Madrid

 Goodbye, Spain